-This is the 2016 Annual Report of the West Africa civil society Institute (WACSI) themed: Transforming Civil Society through Empowerment.
+This is the 2017 Annual Report of the West Africa civil society Institute (WACSI) themed: Advancing Civil Society’s

 Read Full Report here.